Archive

 Rose Hall

-Built as a ‘calendar house’ in 1770 for John Palmer, custos of St. James and his wife, Rosa, Rose Hall has 365 windows, 52 doors and 12 bedrooms.
+Rose Hall was built in 1770 for John Palmer, then custos of St. James, and his wife, Rosa.
+A ‘calendar house,’ it has 365 windows, 52 doors and 12 bedrooms.
 The house eventually passed to Palmer’s grand-nephew, John Rose Palmer and his wife, Annie, the infamous ‘White Witch.’

 Annie's bedroom